chan9an/OmniSense-Ai/README.md

 ## 📘 Overview

-OmniSense AI is an end-to-end multi-modal intelligence system that performs real-time **Human Activity Recognition (HAR)** and **respiratory event detection**.
+OmniSense AI is an end-to-end multi-modal intelligence system designed for real-time **Human Activity Recognition (HAR)** and **respiratory event detection**.

-The platform fuses motion-sensor time-series data with audio-based spectral features to identify physical activities and detect events such as coughing or sneezing.
-It includes everything from data preprocessing and model training to a real-time backend and a polished React dashboard.
+The platform integrates motion-sensor time-series data with audio spectral analysis to classify activities and detect health events such as coughing or sneezing.
+It includes a full pipeline: preprocessing, model training, a low-latency Flask backend, and a responsive React dashboard.

 ---